kalocin/Frag-Glassmaking/README.md

+Fork, but not exactly intended to be pulled into master.
+Original author is working on his own update and I converted the repo to my preferred visual studio solution setup.

 A set of mechanics for creating glass products.
 [Mod page.](https://mods.vintagestory.at/glassmaking)

 How to add your own recipes and other content can be found on [this page](https://xytabich.github.io/index.html?p=vintagestory%2Fglassmaking%2Findex.html).